Big thank you to Gravastar for sending the P9 to review!

 Gravastar engraves “R” and “L” on the top in small letters which is a nice added touch and signifies stark attention to detail.

-On the bottom is your Type-C jack for charging as well as a reset button, and within the triangular middle cut-out is a long, thin LED strip.
+Rounding out the frame is your Type-C jack on the bottom for charging in addition to a reset button, and within the triangular middle cut-out is a long, thin LED strip.

 Functionality